 Don’t use a “rainbow” or similar palette if you can avoid it.

 Rainbow palettes can be useful – they can allow viewers to check values against the legend, and highlight small differences between features.
-Rainbow palettes combine several of the problems mentioned above – they use both red and green, place yellow in the upper mid-range rather than the top, and introduce perceived sharp transitions in places where none exist in the data.
+Rainbow palettes combine several of the problems mentioned above – they use both red and green, place yellow in the upper mid-range rather than the top, and introduce perceived sharp transitions in places where none exist in the data, or hide them where they do exist.
 See Borland & Taylor 2007 for some great research on the problems with “rainbow” type palettes.
 You can see many of these problems in this map using a “rainbow” type palette, taken from a paper and spotted by Eager Eyes.
 Although it looks as though there is a huge east/west step change in the centre of the USA, a look at the legend reveals that the transition is in fact quite smooth.

 “The subtleties of color” by Rob Simmon is an excellent 6 part essay on use of colour in visualisation.
 Required reading.